Goat Scrapie Susceptibility

 Photomicrograph showing scrapie prion proteins (stained red) in neurons in a mouse neural tissue sample.
 Image credit: National Institute of Allergy and Infectious Diseases (NIAID)

-Natural mutations (also called variants or alleles) in the prion protein gene (PRNP) of sheep and goats have been identified which confer susceptibility or resistance to scrapie.
-In the goat, S146 and K222 variants have been confirmed, experimentally and in the field, to confer genetic resistance against classical scrapie.
-These variants are named for the amino acid changes in the PRNP protein.
-S146 indicates serine (S) at position 146 instead of normal asparagine (N) and K222 indicates lysine (K) instead of normal glutamine (Q) at position 222.
+Natural mutations (also called alleles or variants) in the prion protein gene (PRNP) of sheep and goats have been identified which confer susceptibility or resistance to scrapie.
+In the goat, S146 and K222 alleles have been confirmed, experimentally and in the field, to confer genetic resistance against classical scrapie.
+Allele D146 has also been found to confer protection against classical scrapie in goats of Cyprus.
+These alleles are named for the amino acid changes in the PRNP protein.
+S146 indicates serine (S) and D146 indicates aspartic acid (D) at position 146 instead of normal asparagine (N) and K222 indicates lysine (K) instead of normal glutamine (Q) at position 222.
 Serine-146 or Lysine-222 forms of PrPC are more resistant to conversion to the abnormal PrPSc.

-This test for classical scrapie in goats screens for presence/absence of the protective alleles S146 and K222.
+This test for classical scrapie in goats screens for presence/absence of the protective alleles S146, D146, and K222.
 Information from the test can be used by breeders to select breeding stock to increase frequency of beneficial alleles in their herds.
-The latest research shows that even a single copy of S146 or K222 alleles confers resistance to classical scrapie beyond the productive lifetimes of goats.
+The latest research shows that even a single copy of S146, D146 or K222 alleles confers resistance to classical scrapie beyond the productive lifetimes of goats.
 Breeding for resistance is an effective means to control classical scrapie at the herd and population levels.
 This test is applicable to goats of all types and breeds, including those raised in the U.S.